redlibrarian/redlibrarian.github.io/_posts/2019-03-05-common-sense-librarianship.markdown

 help prevent policies like [Winnipeg Public Library's](https://globalnews.ca/news/4965496/millennium-library-security-screening/), itself predicated on a parochial separation between the state and its citizens - but in addition to this we need a commitment to our own self-definition of goals and values predicated on our sense of community.

+In order to
-But in order to achieve a sense of community, we need to destroy all those insidious processes, like instrumental rationality itself, whose function is to separate, isolate, and alienate us from each other.
+achieve such a sense of community, however, we need to destroy all those insidious processes, like instrumental rationality itself, whose function is to separate, isolate, and alienate us from each other.
 This may not be possible without a revolution, but in the mean time we have to face some